matt-paul/mars-robots-2017/README.md

 I have decided to approach this in a way that is inspired by functional programming, and in particular patterns I have learnt from the use of redux over the last few months, especially immutability.
 I hope this will work well!

 I am tempted to make use of Ramda as another learning experience for this project, but think I will hold off and potentially incorporate it in refactoring later on, when I can understand whether adding it is worth it.

+To run this project locally...

+yarn install
+yarn start

+Server will be running on localhost port 3000